 \subsection{Human-centered Explainable AI}

 Our work also aims to augment AI explainability.
-The need to support user understanding through system explanations is paramount given the complexity and opaqueness of AI technologies, and their risks in creating harms at scale without human scrutability.
-This pressing need gives rise to the field of explainable AI (XAI)~\cite{gunning2019xai}, which has made commendable progress in producing a growing collection of techniques to enable algorithmic explanations.
-While the technical landscape of XAI is increasingly broad (for an overview of XAI techniques, see~\cite{guidotti2018survey,arrieta2020explainable, gilpin2018explaining,lipton2016mythos}), they typically aim to address user questions such as ``how does the model make decisions'' or ``why does the model make a particular decision''~\cite{liao2020questioning} through means such as revealing how the model weighs different features, and what rules it follows.
+The need to support user understanding through explainability is paramount given the opaqueness of AI technologies and their ability to cause harms at scale without human scrutiny.
+This pressing need gives rise to the field of XAI~\cite{gunning2019xai}, which has made commendable progress in producing a growing collection of techniques to enable algorithmic explanations.
+While the technical landscape of XAI is increasingly broad (for an overview of XAI techniques, see~\cite{guidotti2018survey,arrieta2020explainable, gilpin2018explaining,lipton2016mythos}), the majority of XAI research typically aims to address user questions such as ``how does the model make decisions'' or ``why does the model make a particular decision''~\cite{liao2020questioning} through means such as revealing how the model weighs different features and what rules it follows.

-Despite its progress, the XAI field has received a fair amount of criticisms.
-The first is its current gaps from explanations that humans seek and produce, as long studied in the social sciences~\cite{miller2018explanation,lombrozo2012explanation,malle2006mind,keil2006explanation} and philosophy~\cite{paez2019pragmatic}.
-Second, empirical studies examining the effectiveness of AI explanations in user interactions have found mixed results and even pitfalls of XAI.
-For examples, recent HCI studies repeatedly found that popular types of XAI technique can risk creating over-trust and over-reliance when model predictions are wrong~\cite{zhang2020effect,poursabzi2021manipulating,bansal2021does, passi2022overreliance}.
-Technical explanations may in fact burden people who do not have the capability or motivation to engage~\cite{szymanski2021visual,ghai2021explainable}, and risk impairing their user experience.
-These pitfalls have been attributed to a techno-centric focus of the current XAI field~\cite{liao2021human,ehsan2021explainability}, pursuing technical advancement without a clear understanding of and aiming to support the end-goals that people seek explanations for.
+Despite its progress, XAI as a technical field has had its fair share of critique.
+Empirical studies examining the effectiveness of AI explanations in user interactions have found mixed results and even pitfalls of XAI.
+For examples, recent HCI studies repeatedly found that popular types of XAI techniques can risk creating over-trust and over-reliance when model predictions are wrong~\cite{zhang2020effect,poursabzi2021manipulating,bansal2021does, passi2022overreliance}.
+Technical explanations may in fact burden people who do not have the capability or motivation to engage~\cite{szymanski2021visual,ghai2021explainable} and risk impairing their user experience.
+These pitfalls have been attributed to the techno-centric focus of the current XAI field~\cite{liao2021human,ehsan2021explainability}, pursuing technical advancements without a clear understanding of and aiming to support the end-goals that people seek explanations for.
 In response to these limits, the area of HCXAI has emerged within the HCI community~\cite{ehsan2020human,liao2021human,ehsan2021operationalizing,wang2019designing}.
 These works center the development of XAI technologies around people's needs and end-goals, whether the end-goal is improving the model~\cite{narkar2021model}, making better decisions~\cite{xie2020chexplain,jacobs2021designing}, assessing model biases~\cite{dodge2019explaining}, seeking recourse~\cite{karimi2021algorithmic}, contesting the model~\cite{lyons2021conceptualising}, and so on~\cite{suresh2021beyond,liao2022connecting}.